PacurariuIM/aws-bootcamp-cruddur-2023/journal/week6.md

 ```

 ## Create a load balancer
-- in our AWS account -> EC2 -> Load Balancers -> Application Load Balancer;
+- in our AWS account -> EC2 -> Load Balancers -> Application Load Balancer named `cruddur-alb`;
-- for this load balancer we create a new security group and a target group;
+- for this load balancer we create a new security group (`cruddur-alb-sg`) and a target group for each of the backend (`cruddur-backend-flask-tg`) and frontend (`cruddur-frontend-react-js`);
-- inside `aws/service-backend-flask.json` we add the following code, for our load ballancer:
+- using the ARN from the previously created target groups, inside `aws/service-backend-flask.json` we add the following code, for our load balancer:
 ```json
 "loadBalancers": [
       {